syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Create-LTV-when-signing-PDF-documents-externally/).

 ## Digitally sign a PDF document using long-term archive timestamps (LTA)

 The PDF LTA signature is the next level of the LTV signature.
 It follows the standard PAdES B-LTA.
 According to the standard, the validation-related information of the timestamp is added to the DSS along with other signature information mentioned in the LTV signature.